-- Transcript Evaluation.
-Evaluated international credentials reviewed by an approved United States credential evaluation agency.
-If you are not aware of such an agency, please call the Admissions Office for a referral. - 2.
-Proof of Language Proficiency.
-Minimum TOEFL scores of 61 on the internet-based test (IBT) or 173 on the computer-based test (CBT), minimum IELTS score of Band 5.5 or greater, or the successful completion of 12 credit hours that shows English-related coursework from an accredited American institution. - 3.
+1. Transcript Evaluation.
+Evaluated international credentials reviewed by any agency that is a member of NACES or NAFSA.
+An evaluation will need to be completed if the transcript is from an institution outside of the United States.
+If the institution is accredited by a US agency, an evaluation will not need to be completed.
+If you are not aware of such an agency, please call the Admissions Office for a referral.

+- 2. Proof of Language Proficiency.
+Minimum TOEFL scores of 61 on the Internet-based test (IBT) or 173 on the computer-based test (CBT), minimum IELTS score of Band 5.5 or greater, or the successful completion of 12 credit hours that shows college level English-related coursework from an accredited American institution. - 3.
 Financial Support Documentation.
-Evidence of financial ability to pay the costs of education.
-Certified financial statements are required.
+Notarized affidavit of support and certified original financial documents/ bank statements.
+These documents are evidence of financial ability to pay the costs of education.

 If you are entering the United States from another country, upon arrival please immediately make an appointment with your Designated School Official (DSO) and bring with you your original I-20, I-94, Passport and F-1 Student Visa.
+For any other Visa type applications, please contact your DSO for additional Information.